 The Naso Tang is easy to feed and is considered a herbivore.
 As with other tangs, they love to eat algae in the aquarium.
 They will also eat algae sheets, marine seaweed, flakes, pellets, and frozen foods.

 4. Regal Tang (Blue Hippo)

 The Blue Hippo Tang is another reef safe saltwater tank that is not only popular but very colorful.
 These fish are known for their round and flat body shape which is royal blue in color.
-Combined with their bright-colored yellow tail, makes the Regal Tangs one of the most beautiful reef safe fish you can have.
+Combined with their bright-colored yellow tail, the Regal Tangs are one of the most beautiful reef safe fish you can have.

-The Blue Hippo is considered a peaceful fish and will get along with many other fish including the Yellow Tang.
+The Blue Hippo is considered a peaceful fish and will get along with many other fish, including the Yellow Tang.
 Unless it’s another Blue Hippo.
 They can become very aggressive towards each other.
 If you plan to have more than 1 Hippo Tang, you should introduce them to the tank at the same time and size to eliminate aggression.

 Like the Naso Tang, these fish can grow to be quite large.
 It’s common to see them range from 8-10″ in home aquariums, so you should plan to have a tank size of 100-gallons or more to house a Hippo Tang.

 An important thing to note with these fish is the fact they have a toxin in their caudal spine.
 This can be very dangerous and painful if you were to handle the fish and got stung.
 It’s not something that happens frequently but something to be aware of.
 The Regal Tang is considered fully reef safe and will not bother any corals or invertebrates.